 My experience at my local store

 From what I understand, when a shipment of handbags arrive at an Hermes boutique that serves more local clientele, sales associates review their client profiles of customers who’d be interested in each bag.
-The inventory is then allocated with priority given to more top ranking sales associates and certain customers, rather than through a chronological waitlist system like some would imagine.
-Thus, consistent with what many of us have heard, having a personal relationship with an SA and a buying history of other Hermes products is usually important for getting a handbag at this type of store location.
+The inventory is then allocated with priority given to certain sales associates and customers, rather than through a chronological waitlist system.
+Thus, having a personal relationship with an SA is usually important for getting a handbag at this type of store location.

 About half a year later, the phone rang and my SA had a Birkin that wasn’t from my wish list, but asked if I wanted to see it.
 I was just a little ecstatic, but reminded myself this was not going to be a drop in the bucket budget wise and to not sway from what I’ve been searching for.
 The bag was a Birkin 30 in Etain gray, which was gorgeous but not the right color or size for me.